gowtham7991/mvc-desktop-game/README.md

 - If no neighbours and players makes a move, then the turn is up.
 - If no items are found in the space and the user picksup, the turn is completed.
 - The user cannot move to the same space he is in currently.
+- The lookaround is for the current player in turn and displays information only about the current space.
+It includes the neighbours information and the items in the particular neighbour.
+- Max turns is implemented in the controller.

 ### Limitations